Vector Autoregressive Evolution for Dynamic Multi-Objective Optimisation: Introduction

-In this paper, we focus on popular prediction approaches for DMOPs as we are motivated by the following observations from existing prediction approaches. \begin{enumerate} \item Current prediction approaches build predictive models separately for each variable when solving DMOPs.
-This way of model building not only can be computationally costly when dealing with DMOPs with a large number of variables, but it also fails to capture mutual relationship between variables, i.e., variables are not completely independent from each other, leading to poor prediction of PS that are determined by all variables collectively.
-A straightforward idea to address this issue is to build multi-output predictors that can predict values for multiple variables all at once, but multi-output predictive models require large data to train especially when a large number of output variables is needed, which is impractical for DMO.
-Here, we propose vector autoregressive modelling in conjuction with dimensionality reduction to overcome this challenge.
+{\it a)} Existing prediction approaches build single-output predictors (albeit often written in vector form) for decision variables under the biased assumption that decision variables are independent from each other.
+That is, a variable's current value is only correlated with its lagged values from previous time periods.
+As a result, they fail to capture mutual relationship between variables, i.e., variable dependencies, leading to poor prediction of PS that are determined by all variables collectively.
+In addition, popular approaches such as centroid or special point based prediction \cite{Zhou2014PPS,Jiang2016SGEA, Jiang2022survey} simply use the same stepsize for their single-output predictors for all variables.
+However, the amount of change required for distinct variables to reach the new PS is probably different in many scenarios.
+Recently, MOEA/D-SVR \cite{Cao2019MOEADSVR} has introduced separate predictive models for different variable, overcoming the stepsize issue, but it does not consider variable dependencies and suffers from intensive model building especially when tackling DMOPs with a large number of variables.
+A straightforward idea to address the above issue is to build multi-output predictors that can predict values for multiple variables all at once, but multi-output predictive models require large data to train especially when a large number of output variables is needed, which is impractical for DMO.
+Here, we propose vector autoregressive modelling in conduction with dimensionality reduction to overcome this challenge.

-\item On the other hand, prediction approaches can at best handle dynamic changes that exhibit regular patterns, therefore, other types of change response approaches should be used together with prediction approaches in order to handle a wider range of (potentially unpredictable) dynamic features.
+{\it b)} On the other hand, prediction approaches may be challenged in some situations, such as dynamic environments that does not exhibit regular patterns \cite{Jiang2019SDP} and early stage of search that has not collected enough data to build predictors; therefore, other change response approaches should be used to complement prediction approaches in order to handle a wider range of (potentially unpredictable) dynamic features.
 The choice of hypermutation rather than random immigration is grounded by the fact that the former has a tunable parameter, i.e., mutation distribution index $\eta$, making it more controllable than the latter in increasing population diversity.
 However, current hypermutation studies use a predefined $\eta$ to create mutated solutions from existing ones.
-However, there is no reason for $\eta$ to be preset to same values for different problems and environments. \end{enumerate}
+However, there is no reason for $\eta$ to be preset to same values for different problems and environments.

 We therefore argue that adaptive $\eta$ in concert with environment changes be preferred to create environment-aware hypermutation for maintaining population diversity when prediction approaches are unsuitable for dynamic environments in question.
 The main contributions of this paper are summarised as follows: \begin{itemize} \item A vector autoregressive model that considers mutual relationship between the decision variables of candidate solutions is proposed for population prediction to tackle environmental changes.
 Dimensionality reduction is applied to address dense parameterisation of such models for DMO that often involves a high number of decision variables.